Ecodev/graphql-upload/README.md

 composer require ecodev/graphql-upload
 ```

-Configure the middleware.
+### Configure as middleware

 In Zend Expressive, it would typically be in `config/routes.php` something like:

 ```php
 use Application\Action\GraphQLAction;